Isogeometric de Rham complex discretization in solid toroidal domains: Preliminaries discretization overview

-All the spaces $V_0^{pol},V_1^{pol},V_2^{pol}$ and $V_3^{pol}$ will be obtained by pushforward operators from reduced spline spaces on the parameter domain $\Omega$.
+All the spaces $V_0^{pol},V_1^{pol},V_2^{pol}$ and $V_3^{pol}$ will be obtained by pushforward operators from reduced spline spaces on the parametric domain $\Omega$.
 The full discretization process is schematized in the diagram of Figure \ref{discretization}.

-The first row is the de Rham complex \eqref{continuousderham}.
-The operators $\cB^i$ are \textbf{the pullback operators} and are defined as where $DF$ is the Jacobian matrix of $F$.

-The operators $\Pi^0, \Pi^1,\Pi^2$ and $\Pi^3$ are \textbf{projectors} which discretize the continuous de Rham complex in $\Omega$ by means of tensor product spline spaces.
-Their definitions and the proof of commutation of the subdiagram composed by the first three rows are contained in \cite{Buffa2}.

-At this stage we have a discrete complex on the parametric domain $\Omega$ using tensor product spline spaces.
-As we have already pointed out, in order to move back onto the physical domain $\Omega^{pol}$, we first have to extract reduced spline spaces $V_0, V_1, V_2$ and $V_3$ on $\Omega$ in which we can apply the pushforward operators.
-The extraction operators $\cE^0, \cE^1, \cE^2$ and $\cE^3$ and the definition of such spaces are the content of Section \ref{reducedspaces}.
-The \textbf{pushforward operators} $\cF^0, \cF^1, \cF^2, \cF^3$ can finally be employed to obtain our final discretization on $\Omega^{pol}$.
-These are defined as the inverses of the pullback operators, $\cF^\ell := (\cB^\ell)^{-1}$ for $\ell =0,\ldots, 3$, that is:
+We start with the complex of the full spline space on the parametric domain $\Omega$ (top row).
+This complex has been analyzed in \cite{Buffa2} and it can be employed for the discretization of the de Rham complex on non-singular physical domain.
+However, as we explained, for polar maps we need to define reduced spline spaces on $\Omega$ in which we can apply the corresponding pushforward.
+The definition of such reduced spaces is the content of Section \ref{reducedspaces}.
+The \textbf{pushforward operators} $\cF^0, \cF^1, \cF^2, \cF^3$ can then be employed to obtain our final discretization on $\Omega^{pol}$.
+These are defined as follows:

+where $D\pmb{F}$ is the Jacobian matrix of $\pmb{F}$.
 The space $V_0^{pol}$ in the definition of $\cF^0$ is referred to as \textbf{polar spline space} in the literature \cite{MDB1,polarC1,deepesh}.
-We shall show that the discretization process is well-defined by proving commutation of the diagram and we shall verify that the spline complex at the last row of the diagram preserves the cohomology dimensions of the continuous de Rham complex at the first row.
+We shall show that the discretization process is well-defined by proving commutation of the diagram and we shall verify that the spline complex on the physical domain at the second last row of the diagram preserves the cohomology dimensions of the continuous de Rham complex at the last row.

+\begin{oss} We have considered a specific polar map $\pmb{F}$.
+This choice has been done in the interest of standardization.
+Namely, the chosen domain $\Omega^{pol}$ is considered just to identify the right spline spaces to deal with the polar singularity.
+Given a different toroidal solid $\tilde{\Omega}^{pol}$, such those in Figure \ref{tokamakstellaratorelmo}, assume that it is image of a polar map $\pmb{G}: \Omega \to \tilde{\Omega}^{pol}$.
+The spaces of the reduced spline complex we shall define on $\Omega$ can be safely pushed-forward on $\tilde{\Omega}^{pol}$ through $\pmb{G}$, instead that on $\Omega^{pol}$ through $\pmb{F}$, provided that $G $ can be written as $\pmb{G} = \bar{\pmb{G}} \circ \pmb{F}$ with $\bar{\pmb{G}}$ a diffeomorphism between the polar domains $\Omega^{pol}$ and $\tilde{\Omega}^{pol}$.
+This would preserve the smoothness of the splines in the spline complex on $\Omega^{pol}$ as $\bar{\pmb{G}}$ does not introduce new singularities.
+In other words, $\Omega^{pol}$ plays the role of a \textbf{polar parametric domain} rather than the physical domain in practice.
+It is an intermediate domain considered to remove the polar singularity hurdle. \end{oss}